jhipster/generator-jhipster/ARCHITECTURE.md

 #### Writing (yeoman)

-Write files to in memory file system.
+Write files to the in-memory file system.

-There are a lot of apis to write files, copy files, delete files.
+There are a lot of APIs to write files, copy files, and delete files.
-`writeFiles` is the most used at official generators.
+The `writeFiles()` method is the most used in official generators.

 ```
   get [Generator.WRITING]() {